Can you remember the top 15 companies of 2000? How about 2010? Last year, even?

 Do you like your house?
 Want a new one?
 Next week perhaps?
 When it comes to examples of 3D printed houses, there is no shortage of pioneers: XtreeE in France, Apis Cor in Russia, CyBe Construction in Holland, WASP in Italy, and Winsun in China, are just a few!
 The technology these companies have created is likely to be scaled by 2030 so that we will see the construction industry wholly transformed.

-The United Arab Emirates has also pledged to lead the charge in this area, launching a “3D Printing Strategy” that predicts a quarter of Dubai’s building will be 3D printed by 2030.
+The United Arab Emirates has also pledged to lead the charge in this area, launching a “3D Printing Strategy” that predicts a quarter of Dubai’s buildings will be 3D printed by 2030.
 In Russia, Apis Cor’s solution is already capable of printing an entire house in 24 hours, and they’ve recently partnered with Gerdau in the USA, intending to make printed homes mainstream throughout North and South America.

 How can you stay ahead?

 The real key to 3D printing’s growth is about re-envisioning how you do things.
-Ask yourself what if?
-A fun experiment is to ask yourself “what if tomorrow morning we suddenly woke up and couldn’t do things the “old way” anymore?
+Ask yourself: What if?
+A fun experiment is to ask yourself: “What if tomorrow morning we suddenly woke up and couldn’t do things the “old way” anymore?
 How would we change?
 When you re-envision your day to day, that’s when real opportunities start to present themselves.

 Did you know that Americans spend almost $1-billion on fireworks each year!
 Disney alone spends $50-million dollars annually on fireworks and pyrotechnics.
 A “booming” industry that has been with us for thousands of years, fireworks are yet another area that is poised to change in dramatic ways over the next decade.
 Why?
 Drones.